 Our cash requirements are primarily for the opening of new stores, information systems, including Web site enhancements and maintenance and working capital.
 Historically, we have been able to meet these requirements through cash flow provided by operations.
-In the past, we have also generated capital from the sale and issuance of our securities to private investors and through our initial public offering, and our revolving line of credit.
+In the past, we have also generated capital from the sale and issuance of our securities to private investors, through our initial public offering and our revolving line of credit.

 Operating Activities.
-Cash used in operating activities was \$15.0 million for the twenty-six weeks ended June 30, 2012 as compared with \$12.9 million for the twenty-six weeks ended July 2, 2011, an increase of \$2.1 million.
+Cash used in operating activities was \$14.5 million for the thirty-nine weeks ended September 29, 2012 as compared with \$13.2 million for the thirty-nine weeks ended October 1, 2011, an increase of \$1.2 million.
 Generally, changes in cash from operating activities are driven by changes in net income or loss and changes in operating assets and liabilities.
-In 2012, the use of cash resulting from the change in operating assets and liabilities decreased as compared to the year ago period, driven primarily by decreases and accounts payable and accrued expenses, partially offset by decreases in inventory.
-In 2011, the use of cash was driven primarily by decreases in accounts payable and accrued expenses and increases in receivables, partially offset by decreases in inventory.
+The increase for the thirty-nine weeks ended September 29, 2012 reflects the following factors: